gustavkarlsson/rocketchat-jira-trigger/README.md

 To get started you only need to configure the URI of your JIRA server and some user credentials (unless anonymous access is allowed).
 There are two ways to configure the application:

-### Config file
+### Configuration file

-Create a configuration file with the `.toml` extension and set it up like this:
+Create a file with the `.toml` extension and set it up like this:

 ```toml
 [jira]